cameronmathis/RockPaperScissors/README.md

 Project is: in progress

 ## Software details
 The HTTP server is created using Express in Node.js in the server.js file.
-The server is run in a Docker container using the command:
+The following commands are used to create a docker image and spin up a container running the app:
+>docker build -t rock-paper-scissors . <br/>
->docker run -it -p 9000:3000 rock-paper-scissors
+>docker run -it -p 8080:8080 rock-paper-scissors

 The files used on the client side are index.html, styles.css, and app.js.